GCranK-Hub/filter_caspers_releases/README.md

 ## 🔑 License

-This is a commercial product.
+This is a commercial desktop software.

 To use full functionality, a license key is required.
 For access or purchase — contact below.